hube12/Minemap/README.md

 In a dialog type `enter` to activate the continue button or `esc` to close the dialog.

-Hold `alt` then press H, W, U or E to get one of the 4 menu to open.
+Hold `alt` then press H, W, U, E or B to get one of the 5 menus to open.

 You can navigate the menus and press enter to use the button in it.